Monkey Park Iwatayama with Kids

 FAQs: Visiting Iwatayama Monkey Park with Kids

-Curious about visiting Kyoto’s most adventurous monkey park with your kids?
-These answers will help you plan your trip to Iwatayama with confidence.
+Curious about visiting Iwatayama Monkey Park with kids?
+These family-focused answers will help you plan your trip with confidence.
+For the latest official details on hours, admission, and park rules, see the Monkey Park Iwatayama English website.

 Q: How do you get to Iwatayama Monkey Park in Kyoto?

-A: The entrance to Iwatayama Monkey Park is located in Arashiyama, just across the Togetsukyo Bridge.
-It’s a 10–15 minute walk from either Arashiyama Station (Keifuku Line) or JR Saga-Arashiyama Station.
-Look for the small gate near the red torii shrine along the riverside.
+A: To reach Iwatayama Monkey Park, head to Arashiyama, just across the famous Togetsukyo Bridge.
+The entrance gate is a 10–15 minute walk from either Arashiyama Station (Keifuku Line) or JR Saga-Arashiyama Station.
+Look for the small torii gate and riverside path that leads to the trail.

 Q: Is Iwatayama Monkey Park stroller-friendly?